Instathings/documentation/docs/guides/gateway-setup.md

 Once you have created you project, you can start by creating you first Gateway.
 On the top of the page fill the form, choosing the kind of device you are using and a name for your device.
 Click on `Create` and you will be redirected to `Hubs` page.
 Here you can see all the information related to your device.

-You can choose two different ways for connecting you gateway:
+You can choose two different ways for connecting you Gateway:

-* <a href="/docs/guides/gateway-setup.html#method-1---instalink-plugin" target="_blank" class="external-link"> installing the Instalink plugin </a>
+* <a href="#automated-via-instalink-plugin" class="external-link">automated via Instalink Plugin </a>
-* <a href="/docs/guides/gateway-setup.html#method-2---download-the-certificates" target="_blank" class="external-link"> dowloading the needed files and move them manually to the gateway </a>
+* <a href="#diy-by-managing-the-certificates" class="external-link">DIY by managing the certificates</a>

-### Method 1 - Instalink Plugin
+### Automated via Instalink Plugin

 Before connecting the Gateway to the Instathings Cloud, you need to install the InstaLink plugin.

-If it is the first time you connect a gateway, the hubs page should ask you to download the Instalink plugin.
+If it is the first time you connect a Gateway, the hubs page should ask you to download the Instalink plugin.
 The software is available for MacOs, Linux and Windows.

-Click on your operating system icon and the dowload will automatically start.
+Click on your operating system icon and the download will automatically start.

 <a href="/docs/assets/gateway-config/gw_setup1.png" target="_blank">
     <img src="/docs/assets/gateway-config/gw_setup1.png" width="1000"/>